wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 Other variants of DP are possible; see the literature review in
 {{dp-explainer}} for details.

+> XXX Cut {{dp-explainer}}?

 ## Sensitivity

-Differential privacy noise sometimes needs to be calibrated based on the `SENSITIVITY` of the aggregation function used to compute the aggregate result over Client measurements.
-Sensitivity characterizes how much a change in a Client measurement can affect the aggregate result.
+DP mechanisms often have a parameter known as "sensitivity".
+Sensitivity is a property of the aggregation function being computed that characterizes s how much a change in a Client measurement can affect the aggregate result.
 In this document, we focus on the L1 and L2 sensitivity.
-We define them as the maximum of some distance between two aggregate results computed from any neighboring datasets:
+We define them as the maximum distance between two aggregate results computed from any neighboring datasets:

 * L1 Sensitivity: the distance is defined as the sum of the absolute values of differences at all coordinates of the neighboring aggregate results.

 * L2 Sensitivity: the distance is defined as the square root of the sum of squares of the differences at all coordinates of the neighboring aggregate results.

 ## Trust Models

-When considering whether a given DP policy is sufficient for DAP, it is not enough to consider the mechanisms used in isolation.
+When considering which how make a protocol DP, it is not enough to consider the mechanisms used in isolation.
 It is also necessary to consider the process by which the policy is executed.
-In particular, our threat model for DAP considers an attacker that participates in the upload, aggregation, and collection protocols and may use its resources to attack the underlying cryptographic primitives (VDAF {{!VDAF}}, HPKE {{!RFC9180}}, and TLS
+In particular, our threat model for DAP considers an attacker that participates in the upload, aggregation, and collection sub-protocols and may use its resources to attack the underlying cryptographic primitives (VDAF {{!VDAF}}, HPKE {{!RFC9180}}, and TLS {{!RFC8446}}).
-{{!RFC8446}}).

 To account for such attackers, our goal for DAP is "computational-DP" as described by {{MPRV09}} (Definition 4, "SIM-CDP").
 This formalizes the amount